A-Leagues All Stars Game

-A-League All Stars Men
+A-Leagues All Stars Men

 Background

 The inaugural All Stars Game took place on 20 July 2013, against Manchester United.
 The A-League team was picked by an online vote by fans and by the appointed manager.

 On 20 December 2013, it was confirmed that Juventus would compete against the all-star team for the 2014 game, again hosted in Sydney.

 On 6 April 2022 it was announced that a third A-League All Stars match would be held against Barcelona on 25 May 2022, again in Sydney.

 The 2023 edition was under negotiations with Bayern Munich to appear as the foreign club but the APL were unable to fund the multi-million dollar appearance fee.

 In the fourth game in 2024 the A-League All Stars faced Premier League side Newcastle United as part of Global Football Week Melbourne, 5 days after the conclusion of the Premier League season.
 The game was played at Marvel Stadium, and is the first time in 10 years that United have visited Oceania.